leblancfg/autocrop/README.md

 Basic Python 2.7 script using openCV, that automatically detects and crops faces from batches of photos.

 Perfect for batch work for ID cards or profile pictures, will output 500px wide square images, centered around the biggest face detected.
-It can also add a touch of brightness equalization, with openCV's built-in CLAHE (Contrast Limited Adaptive Histogram Equalization).
+It can also add a touch of auto gamma correction.

 ## How-to
 The script will process all .jpg files in the /photos directory.
 The cropped files are placed in photos/crop, and originals are moved to photos/bkp.